serhat-coskun/data-structures/README.md

 # data-structures
-Implementation of common data structures in java
+Implementation of common data structures in python